The current financial climate has brought plenty of uncertainty with it for workers young and old.

 However, as a survey conducted by the National Association for Pension Funds revealed, younger workers who might be a long way from paying off debts accumulated while at university are more willing than their older peers.
 Surprisingly, a healthy 53% of 25 to 34-year-old workers said they planned to put some money in their pension fund over the course of 2013.

-Youth trumps experience
+Youth trumps experience saving for retirement

-While more than half of young workers said they planned on saving for the future, the same can’t be said of older workers.
+While more than half of young workers said they planned on saving for retirement and the future, the same can’t be said of older workers.
 A disappointing 26% of workers between the ages of 35 and 44 said that they were willing to save for their pension at some point this year.
 The average figure for all workers stood at 38%, which equates to a disappointing less than four out of 10 people in employment.

 Among the possible reasons why younger workers seem more willing to save for retirement may are: